matthieugomez/stata-pitfalls/README.md

 ### Sort

-- Missing observations for numeric variables are sorted last in Stata.
+- Missing observations for numeric variables are sorted last.
 Therefore expressions such as
 	```
 	bysort id (time): gen temp = time[_N]
 	```
-	returns a missing value rather than the maximum time if `time` observation is missing.
+	return a missing value rather than the maximum time if `time` observation is missing.
 Instead, use

 	```
 	egen temp = max(time), by(id)